Assyro AI

 Key Takeaways

-The most common eCTD validation errors are XML schema validation failures (23%), invalid file naming (18%), missing or broken hyperlinks (14%), and PDF specification non-compliance (12%).
-Together, these four error types account for approximately 67% of all eCTD validation issues.
+Common eCTD validation errors include XML schema validation failures, invalid file naming, missing or broken hyperlinks, PDF specification non-compliance, and checksum mismatches.
 Most are preventable with proper validation tools and systematic quality checks during the publishing process.

 Key Takeaways

-• XML schema and file naming errors account for 41% of all eCTD validation failures: Focus validation efforts on these foundational elements first to eliminate the largest error categories.
+• XML schema and file naming errors are foundational risk areas: Focus validation efforts on these elements first because they can block technical acceptance early.

 • Cross-reference inconsistencies between Module 2 and Module 3 create the highest-impact deficiencies: These errors suggest data integrity issues and trigger extensive FDA review, even if they pass gateway validation.

-• Gateway validation catches only technical errors, not content deficiencies: A submission that passes gateway can still receive 120-day letters for quality issues that proper validation would identify.
+• Gateway validation catches technical issues, not all review deficiencies: A submission that passes gateway can still generate review questions for consistency, completeness, or quality issues.

 • ---